HoldenErnest/LupuVault/README.md

     - `DB_PASS=`
     - `DB_NAME=`
 - Create the MySQL database (or refactor for other).
 Follow the [Database Diagram](./notes/databases.md) for information on the tables
-- To serve via Apache:
+- To serve via Apache(optional):
+    - Create a linux service pointing to `app.run`
     - Create and enable a new site
-    - Include an `WSGIScriptAlias` for the app.wsgi
+        - Setup a reverse proxy pointing to the correct port for the created service.
+        - Handle both `ws://localhost/socket.io/` and `http://localhost/` conditions
     - Ensure the directory ('LupuVault') and its subdirectory 'static' are granted access
-    - Setup HTTPS by configuring the cert and key
+    - Setup Secure Sockets by configuring the cert and key

 ## :red_car: Run

 As Dev:

- - `$ ./devRun`
+ - `$ ./dev.run`

 As Apache WSGI: